Applitest-co-il/test-runner-desktop/SIGNING.md

 - Verify certificate exists at `build/applitest-cert.p12`
 - Check that `signAndEditExecutable` is set to `true` in package.json
 - Ensure certificate contains private key (scripts verify this)
-- Match `certificateSubjectName` in package.json with certificate subject
+- Verify `signtoolOptions.certificateFile` path in package.json is correct
+- Check that certificate file is accessible in the build environment

 ### Users Still See Warnings